-- 55) Amber supports four individuals: Erin, her stepdaughter, who lives with her; Amy, her cousin, who lives in another state; Britney, her friend, who lives legally in Amber's home all year long; and Charlie, her father, who lives in another state.
+57) Amber supports four individuals: Erin, her stepdaughter, who lives with her; Amy, her cousin, who lives in another state; Britney, her friend, who lives legally in Amber's home all year long; and Charlie, her father, who lives in another state.
 Assume that the dependency requirements other than residence are all met.
 How many personal and dependency exemptions may Amber claim?

-- A) 2

-- B) 3

-- C) 4

-- D) 5

 Explanation: C) Amber may claim one personal exemption and three (Erin, Britney, Charlie) dependency exemptions.
 Amy, her cousin, does not qualify because a cousin is not a related party and can only qualify as a dependent is she lives in the taxpayer's home all year long.
+Charlie, as a parent, does not have to live with the taxpayer.

-56) John supports Kevin, his cousin, who lived with him all year.
+58) John supports Kevin, his cousin, who lived with him throughout 2013.
 John also supports three other individuals who do not live with him:

-Donna, who is John's mother Melissa, who John's stepsister Morris, who is Kevin's brother.
+Donna, who is John's mother Melissa, who John's stepsister Morris, who is Kevin's brother

-Assume that Donna, Melissa, Morris and Kevin each earn less than \$3,950.
+Assume that Donna, Melissa, Morris and Kevin each earn less than \$3,900.
 How many personal and dependency exemptions may John claim?